Facts about polyunsaturated fats

 - Safflower oil

 - Eat walnuts instead of cookies for a snack.
-But be sure to keep your portion small, as nuts are high in calories.
+Be sure to keep your portion small, as nuts are high in calories.

 - Replace some meats with fish.
 Try eating at least 2 meals with fish per week.